Philip Roth Residence in Creative Writing

-Named for Bucknell's renowned literary alumnus (Class of 1954) and initiated in fall 1993, the Philip Roth Residence in Creative Writing offers up to four months of unfettered writing time for a writer working on a first or second book of fiction or creative nonfiction.
+Named for Bucknell's renowned literary alumnus, Philip Roth '54, the Philip Roth Residence in Creative Writing was initiated in fall of 1993 to offer up to four months of unfettered writing time for a writer working on a first or second book of fiction or creative nonfiction.

 Since its initiation in 1981, our Poet-in-Residence program has brought a writer of national or international renown for an extended stay at Bucknell University each spring semester.
 The program honors the achievement of a distinguished poet while providing undergraduate writers the opportunity to work with that poet.

 Each year the Cadigan Prize for Younger Writers and the Julia Fonville Smithson Memorial Prize award Bucknell undergraduates for extraordinary poetry and prose.